GabeScott/standard-works-vault/General Conference/2005 October - Opening Remarks.md

 Now it is all gone.
 Rudyard Kipling wrote of its demise in his “Recessional”:

-Far-called, our navies melt away;
+>Far-called, our navies melt away;

-On dune and headland sinks the fire.
+>On dune and headland sinks the fire.

-Lo, all our pomp of yesterday
+>Lo, all our pomp of yesterday

-Is one with Nineveh and Tyre!
+>Is one with Nineveh and Tyre!

-(“God of Our Fathers, Known of Old,” Hymns, no. 80)
+>

 There is now another empire.
 It is the empire of Christ the Lord.
 It is the empire of the restored gospel.
 It is the kingdom of God.
 And the sun never sets on this kingdom.
 It has not come of conquest, of conflict, or war.
 It has come of peaceful persuasion, of testimony, of teaching, one here and another there.